New Well Supply - Tavistock

 David.Kielstra@stantec.com

-• ATTEND A PUBLIC CONSULTATION CENTRE (PCC): PCCs are your opportunity to review information and provide feedback directly to members of the project team.
+• PUBLIC CONSULTATION CENTRES (PCCs): PCCs are an opportunity to review information and provide feedback directly to members of the project team.
 PCC #1 was held on December 15, 2022 (see the materials).
 PCC #2 was a virtual (online) meeting that took place on September 26, 2023.
 Download the presentation slides

-• USE THE ONLINE QUESTION & COMMENT CARD: Fill out the online form below to send your feedback or questions to the project team.
-Please submit your feedback by Friday, October 6, 2023.
+• ONLINE QUESTION & COMMENT CARD: The online form below was provided to send feedback or questions to the project team.

 Submit a question or comment